Transformational growth in Biggleswade - FAQs

 We encourage local and regional businesses to tender for public sector contracts in Central Bedfordshire.
 Tender opportunities can be found on our website.

 We will be working with other organisations, including Network Rail and UK Power Networks to deliver the infrastructure.

 We will be engaging with land owners and developers of the proposed housing in Biggleswade to discuss how local suppliers can be involved in these schemes.

 When will we receive the money and by when does it need to be spent?

-We will need to sign a Grant Determination Agreement which will outline the terms and conditions of the HIF grant, including receipt of funds.
-We expect to receive notification of the terms and conditions in the next few weeks.
+We have signed a Grant Determination Agreement which outlines the terms and conditions of the HIF grant, including receipt of funds.

 Will there be a future bidding round of HIF?

 As far as we are aware, there are currently no plans for a second bidding round of HIF.